up

 Interest Rates

-Montgomery County invests public funds that are not needed for immediate expenditures in short-term investments whose return is highly correlated with the Federal funds rate.
-The County's yield on investment income drives the amount of revenue produced from the investment of operating cash and is also conversely an indicator of the rates the County must pay to borrow money.
+Montgomery County invests public funds not needed for immediate expenditures in short-term investments whose return is highly correlated with the Federal Funds rate.
+The County's yield on investment income drives the amount of revenue produced from the investment of operating cash and is also conversely an indicator of the rates the county must pay to borrow money.

-The major revenue sources for all County funds of the operating budget and the Public Services Program (PSP) are described below.
+The major revenue sources for all County funds of the Operating Budget and the Public Services Program (PSP) are described below.
 Revenue sources which fund department and agency budgets are included in the respective budget presentations.
-Six-year projections for all County funds are based on estimates of County income from its own sources such as taxes, user fees, charges, and fines, and State and Federal government assistance.
-This section displays projections and descriptions of total revenues available for the "tax-supported" portions of the program, which are subject to the Spending Affordability Guideline (SAG) limitations.
+Six-year projections for all county funds are based on estimates of County income from its own sources such as taxes, user fees, charges, and fines, and State and Federal government assistance.
+This section displays projections and descriptions of total revenues available for the "tax supported" portions of the program, which are subject to the Spending Affordability Guideline (SAG) limitations.
 Total tax-supported revenues consist of both tax revenues (i.e., property tax, income tax, etc.) and non-tax revenues (i.e., intergovernmental revenues, fees, licenses, etc.).
-Details on non-tax revenues in the tax-supported funds can be found in the "Other Revenues in Tax-Supported Funds" section of this chapter.
+Details on non-tax revenues in the tax-supported funds can be found in the "Other Tax-Supported Revenues" section of this chapter.

 Revenue Assumptions